Skip to main content

 Latest updates

-Revised Draft Campsie Master Plan
+Adopted Campsie Town Centre Master Plan

 and supporting documents

-Previous Consultation on the draft Master Plan
+Previous Consultation on the Master Plan

 Since mid-2020, Council has carried out several rounds of community consultation to seek your feedback.
-In early 2021, we engaged with you on a previous version of the draft Master Plan, and we heard:
+In early 2021, we engaged with you on a previous version of the Master Plan, and we heard:

 • The community strongly support sustainability initiatives